AISIN-TRC/CBM-AUC/README.md

 If you want to full train, please change the epoch number according to our paper.

 # Citation
-Sawada, Yoshihide, and Keigo Nakamura. "[Concept Bottleneck Model with Additional Unsupervised Concepts](https://ieeexplore.ieee.org/abstract/document/9758745)".
+Yoshihide Sawada, and Keigo Nakamura. "[Concept Bottleneck Model with Additional Unsupervised Concepts](https://ieeexplore.ieee.org/abstract/document/9758745)".
 IEEE Access (2022).

 # Commercial License
 The open source license is in [LICENSE](./LICENSE) file.
 This software is also available for licensing via [AISIN Corp](https://www.aisin.com/).